wjallen/ctls2018/docs/reproducibility_git_05.md

 * this is what we are working on now

 Part 4: Exploring history
-Part 5 will be about linking your local repository with github
+Part 5 will link your local repository with github
 ```

 Now, let's see what we get.